-In September 2020, the Company terminated its existing net investment cross currency swap derivatives with notional amount of \$550.0 in exchange for cash payment of \$37.6.
+In September 2019, the Company entered into cross-currency swap contracts in the notional amount of \$550.0 and designated these cross-currency swaps as hedges of its net investment in certain foreign subsidiaries.
+In September 2020, the Company terminated these net investment cross currency swap derivatives in exchange for cash payment of \$37.6.
 The related loss from this termination is included in AOCI/(L) until the sale or substantial liquidation of the underlying investments.

-On December 1, 2020, the Company entered into a novation agreement with Wella to assign all then existing foreign exchange forward contracts and related obligation executed by the Company in connection with the Wella Business.
+On November 30, 2020, the Company completed the previously announced strategic transaction with KKR for the sale of a majority stake in the Wella Business.
+As part of the transaction, on December 1, 2020, the Company entered into a novation agreement with Wella to assign all of its existing foreign exchange forward contracts and related obligation executed by the Company in connection with the Wella Business.